 Invesco Pacific Growth Fund overview

-Portfolio changes in the Invesco Pacific Growth Fund
+Quantitative metrics of the Invesco Pacific Growth Fund